openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-thin-provisioning.md

 ## Extend the Thin Pool Size

-Thin-pools are just a logical volume, so if we need to extend the size of thin-pool we can use the same command like, we have used for logical volumes extend, but we can not reduce the size of thin-pool.
+Thin pools are just logical volumes, so if we need to extend the size of thin-pool we can use the same command like, we have used for logical volumes extend, but we can not reduce the size of thin pool.

 ```
 $ lvextend -L +15G lvmvg/thin_pool